techgaun/ex_gecko/README.md

 #### Heroku

 The heroku adapter requires [heroku-cli](https://github.com/heroku/heroku) to be installed.
-Once you configure heroku, you can use heroku adapters as below:
+Once you configure heroku, you can use heroku adapter as below:

 ```shell
 mix load_data -d heroku-api.load -r heroku.load # create dataset for load